MicrosoftDocs/visualstudio-docs/docs/msbuild/solution-filters.md

 Solution filter files are JSON files with the extension *.snlf* that indicate which projects to build or load from all the projects in a solution.
 Starting with MSBuild 16.7, you can invoke MSBuild with the solution filter file to build the solution with filtering enabled.
 See [Filtered solutions](../ide/filtered-solutions.md).

 > [!NOTE]
-> As the solution filter file only reduces the set of projects that will be loaded or built and simplifies the format.
+> The solution filter file reduces the set of projects that will be loaded or built and simplifies the format.
 The solution file is still required.

 ## Build a solution filter from the command line